How to Support Your Child Through Adolescence

-Adolescence is a stressful time for both parents and teenagers.
-Your relationship is in the midst of a big transition and this can put a lot of pressure on the family.
+Adolescence can be a stressful time for both parents and teenagers.
+When your children reach adolescence, the lovely relationship you had with them becomes a daily challenge, putting a lot of pressure on the whole family.

 Why is adolescence so hard?
-Your teenager is in the process of figuring out what kind of person they might become.
+In this developmental stage, your teenager is in the process of figuring out what kind of person they might become.
 While hormonal imbalance favours this process, it definitely doesn't favour the way they feel about themselves.

-Their body is changing and they’re experiencing emotions they’ve never felt before.
+Their body is changing, and they’re experiencing emotions they’ve never felt before.
 They know they have to become adult, but the insecurities they are experiencing in this stage, feel unbearable.

-All these changes impact the adolescent, but this doesn't mean the teenage years are a walk in the park for you!
+All these changes impact the adolescent, but this doesn't mean your child's teenage years are a walk in the park for you!
 Decisions that were ultimately in your hands are now shifting to be in your child's, and this is scary.
 Many of your interactions now revolve around strenuous negotiations between their needs and your peace of mind.
 You also experience some grief around the loss of your role, of their childhood, of the challenging but in some way simpler years.
 The letting go of the process can be hard.

 What does your teenager need?

-Family connection is vital during this time, and we connect through open communication.
-Communication is essential when it comes to teenagers (and all relationships).
-While a teenager is looking for independence and may not seem to want to talk, keeping communications lines open is important.
+Family connection is vital during this time, listen to their needs and connect through open communication.
+Communication is essential when it comes to teenagers (and all other relationships).
+While teenagers are looking for independence and may not seem like they want to talk, keeping communications lines open is important.

-Of course, teenagers will break rules even when they understand and agree with them.
+Expect your teenager to break the rules even when they understand and agree with them.
 The thrill of violating them is too intense.
-That’s okay, it’s all part of growing up.
-The consequences of breaking rules is up to you, but boundaries are important in their understanding of right from wrong, and knowing there is still someone who is taking care of them.
+That’s okay, and it’s all part of growing.
+The consequences of breaking the rules are up to you, but setting boundaries is important in understanding right from wrong, and knowing there is still someone who is taking care of them.